Need to talk? Call 1800 882 436.

 What is a special care nursery?

-An SCN is different from a neonatal intensive care unit (NICU), where the babies are more seriously ill or premature, and need closer observation and care.
-If your baby is in an SCN, their health is more stable and they are stronger than babies who are in a NICU.
+An SCN is different from a neonatal intensive care unit (NICU).
+Babies in the NICU are more seriously ill and need more care than babies in the SCN.

 Babies may need to be in a special care nursery because:

-• they were born prematurely and need extra care
+• they were born prematurely (early) and need extra care

-• they may have health issues such as jaundice, low blood sugar or temporary breathing problems
+• they have health issues such as jaundice, low blood sugar or breathing problems

-• they were born with a low birth weight
+• they have been born with a low birth weight

-• they were moved from a NICU as their health improved
+• they have moved from a NICU as their health has improved

-In an SCN, you will often receive help with feeding and preparing to take your baby home.
+In an SCN, you will often get help with feeding and preparing to take your baby home.

 Special care nursery staff

-There may be different types of trained staff in a special care nursery:
+There are many specially trained staff in the special care nursery:

-And as a parent, you are of course considered an important part of your baby’s healthcare team.
+As a parent, you are considered an important part of your baby’s healthcare team.

-What you can expect to see in a special care nursery
+What can I expect to see in a special care nursery?

-If your baby has been moved from a NICU, you will notice that much of the specialised equipment that you saw there is not in the special care nursery.
+If your baby has been moved from an NICU, you may notice less specialised equipment in the SCN.

-Other members of your family, such as grandparents or your other children, can visit – although you may be restricted to 2 or 3 people visiting at any one time.
+Other members of your family can visit your baby.
+Visitors may be restricted to 2 or 3 people at a time.

 Hygiene in the SCN